-Process of urinary secretion in chickens:
+Process of urinary secretion in chicken

+Formation of Uric Acid

+- Chickens, like all birds, have two functional kidneys. - These kidneys filter the blood and play a crucial role in maintaining the electrolyte balance and excreting nitrogenous waste products. - In the renal tubules of the chicken's kidneys, uric acid is formed from the breakdown of amino acids and other nitrogenous compounds.

+Secretion of Uric Acid

-- 1. Formation of Uric Acid: Chickens, like all birds, have two functional kidneys.
-These kidneys filter the blood and play a crucial role in maintaining the electrolyte balance and excreting nitrogenous waste products.
-In the renal tubules of the chicken's kidneys, uric acid is formed from the breakdown of amino acids and other nitrogenous compounds. - 2.
-Secretion of Uric Acid: Uric acid is actively transported from the blood into the renal tubules in the chicken's kidneys.
-This secretion process involves specialized transport mechanisms in the tubular cells.
-As uric acid accumulates in the tubules, it combines with other ions, such as sodium (Na+) and potassium (K+), to form urate salts. - 3.
-Excretion: The urate salts, along with other waste products and excess ions, are then eliminated from the body by being transported from the renal tubules into the cloaca.
+- Uric acid is actively transported from the blood into the renal tubules in the chicken's kidneys.
+This secretion process involves specialized transport mechanisms in the tubular cells. - As uric acid accumulates in the tubules, it combines with other ions, such as sodium (Na+) and potassium (K+), to form urate salts.